HP Series 80: ROM extensions

 Note: The HP-86/87 series used different ROMs (yellow labelling) from the 85/83 models (white labelling).

 Hardware extensions

 Interfaces

-The interface modules for the series 80 were built around a proprietary bus interface chip connecting a standard Intel 8049 microcontroller to the main bus.
+The interface modules for the Series 80 were built around a proprietary bus interface chip connecting a standard Intel 8049 microcontroller to the main bus.
 Interface functions such as handshaking were offloaded to the 8049 firmware.

+Software

+Four commercial games were released by Hewlett-Packard for the Series 80 computers.
+For the HP-83/85, these were Games Applications Pac and Games II Pac.
+For the HP-86/87, the released titles were Action Games Pac and Galaxy Patrol.